Research

 Jamilah’s work on Black men and masculinities has the following objectives:

-• Destigmatize Black men and masculinities by exposing the racist and sexist roots of western approaches to researching Black men, with a legacy in 16th-19th century euro-colonial logic, and racial science.
+Destigmatize Black men and masculinities by exposing the racist and gendered discrimination of Western approaches to researching Black men, with a legacy in 16th-19th century euro-colonial logic and racial science.

-• Illuminate the way Black men and women across the sexuality and gender spectrum have and continue to work together to challenge systems of anti-Black racism and sexism.
+Illuminate the way Black men and women across the sexuality and gender spectrum have and continue to work together to challenge systems of anti-Black racism and gendered discrimination.

-Black Masculinities in Canada: Multimedia Research on Black Men and Gender Advocacy
+Doctoral Research: Black Masculinities in Canada - Reimagining Black Men and Gender Advocacy

-Keywords: Black masculinity, Canada, Counternarratives, Misandry, Advocacy, Community Organizing, Black women, Black Lives Matter.
-This study spotlights humanizing representations of Black masculinities in Canada, specifically by passing Black men the mic to express how they are participating in the current climate of gender and race advocacy and investigating the way Black men across the gender and sexuality spectrum define masculinities outside of stereotypes.
-To achieve this objective, this study resolves the following questions: 1) How do Black men in Canada define and redefine Black masculinities?
-2) How do Black men engage in race and gender advocacy in Canada?
-3) How do Black men work with Black women and Black gay, trans, and non-binary communities to promote change in Canada?
-By resolving the research question, this study aims to provide the Canadian context of Black male advocacy, diversity, and gender relations.
+This study highlights humanizing representations of Black masculinities in Canada, amplifying Black men's voices to explore their roles in race and gender advocacy.
+It examines how Black men across the gender and sexuality spectrum redefine masculinities beyond stereotypes.
+The study addresses three key questions: 1) How do Black men in Canada redefine Black masculinities?
+2) How do they engage in race and gender advocacy?
+3) How do they collaborate with Black women, and LGBTQ+ communities to drive change?
+Ultimately, it provides a Canadian perspective on Black male advocacy, diversity, and gender relations.

 Rap and Modern Love: The Expression of Intimate Masculinity in Mainstream Rap